Well-Being

 Well-being is the state of feeling good and performing well in your life.

-At GPIS, we go beyond academics; we care for our family members’ socio-emotional well-being.
+At Green Land Pré Vert International School, we go beyond academics; we care for our family members’ socio-emotional well-being.

 At GPIS, we have a dedicated team for students’ well-being.
 This team consists of Counselors, Assistant Counselors, Psychologist, Student Development Coordinator, Student Development Leader & Special Educational Needs (SEN) Leader.
 They deal with day-to-day resolutions and the enhancement of the general student behavior.
 The well-being team is regularly there for consulting and continual development of our students’ well-being.

-This year, GPIS is implementing a school-wide approach to discipline in the classroom.
+GPIS implements a school-wide approach of Positive Discipline in the classroom

 Meet our counselors